 My family and I recently went through a rather difficult, yet educational experience.
 For the first time since my injury I was jointly responsible for a home.
 By the this I mean my name was on the lease.
-Many of us in chairs often live with family, some us received a settlement and bought a home, but there are those of us making a go of it out there in world living in a place we do not own.
+Many of us in chairs often live with family, some us received a settlement and bought a home, but there are those of us renting a home, making a go of it out there in world living in a place we do not own.
 This means Landlords and that can be good, or really bad.

 Last year my family and I moved to a new state to start a business.
 We had trained, saved, and searched for the right opportunity as well as the property.
 We planned to run a home-based food business and so infrastructure and amenities were equally important as accessibility.
 We finally found what we wanted and in a flurry of activity we signed a lease, packed, and moved.
 So as not to bog down this post with the gory details I’ll get to the point… the Landlord was dishonest and breached the lease causing us to lose a years’ worth of hard work, money, and ultimately we had to get a lawyer.

 I’m serious.
 Attorneys get paid for their time and do get expensive, but the $150-$250 to have them read through a lease agreement could save you thousands on down the road.
 If you’re in a chair there are many pro bono disability rights services that can at least advise you on such matters before you sign anything.
 If you have a friend or family member who is an attorney don’t assume favors, be honest about what you can afford, tell them what you need, and offer them something for their time.

-Don’t be in a hurry.
 If you are even remotely considering moving start looking now.
 Give yourself time.
 When you rush you settle for second best and a lease can be a difficult thing to get out of.